Medical Student Performance Evaluation (MSPE)

 - Academic history – date of matriculation and leave/interruption of medical education (if applicable)

 - Academic progress – which includes student performance on USMLE Step 1 and 2, Foundations and Application phases, the Discovery phase of the curriculum (unique to Emory), and small group advisor comments

 - Of note, a bar graph of the cumulative GPA for the Application phase is included with letter

 All graduating medical students should make an appointment to meet with their MSPE writer between April and August of their senior year.
 Students should provide an up-to-date curriculum vita and complete the MSPE form in Oasis, which is required by the dean’s office prior to the scheduled meeting.

 Students have the opportunity to review the MSPE for factual accuracy at two points in the MSPE process (after the first and final drafts).
-All reviews must be in-person.
+All reviews must be in-person, and done in the Office of the Associate Dean for Clinical Education and Student Affairs.
 Students who will be out of town during September should notify their MSPE writer as soon as possible.
 Every effort will be made to have the letter completed before the student departs, so the student can review the content of the letter in person.
 For those students who are not able to review their MSPE in the office, they are encouraged to arrange a phone call in which the MSPE will be read to them by the Assistant or Associate Dean for Clinical Education and Student Affairs.
 The MSPE will not be transmitted electronically to students for review.

 All MSPEs are transmitted on or around October 1 of each academic year.
 It should be noted that invitations for residency interviews are sometimes offered before the MSPE is uploaded into ERAS; therefore, it is important that students submit their applications and letters of recommendation in a timely manner.